 Off Brand: Designs that show characters, things, and places, in a direction that is not in line with the property or follow the style of the particular brand can be rejected.

 Is it OK for me to promote my designs to people, deviantart, steam, facebook, tumblr, etc?

 Yes.
-We encourage ever artist submitting to the contest to promote themselves and their designs to friends, family, and followers.
-Through our experience we have found that more ratings help determine what the fans really wants as the winner.
+We encourage every artist submitting to the contest to promote themselves and their designs to friends, family, and followers.
+Through our experience we have found that more ratings help determine what the fans want.
 So please promote yourselves!!

 Where is my direct link so that I can promote?

 Once your design has been approved, there will be a separate email sent to you letting you know your design has been made live for the contest rating with your direct link.
 Sometimes, after clicking the link, it will take you to the first page, just refresh and it should directly take you to your design.